2 men with handguns near Pennsylvania Convention Center charged with firearms offenses: DA

 The FBI is assisting with the investigation, according to authorities.

+A women traveling with the suspects has not been arrested, Krasner said.

-Police did not immediately release the suspects’ names, but The Virginian-Pilot reported Friday that one of them appeared in photos behind Republican state Sen. Amanda Chase.
+The Virginian-Pilot reported Friday that LaMotta has appeared in photos behind Republican Virginia state Sen. Amanda Chase taken at a campaign event.

 In a Facebook post, Chase said the suspect had no connection to her campaign and denounced “any attempt to plot an attack” on the convention center.